-2. Former President Trump's Criminal and Civil Fraud Cases.
-On May 30, 2024, in New York City, a unanimous jury convicted former President Donald Trump on all 34 felony counts of falsification of business records in the first degree.
+2. President Trump's Criminal and Civil Fraud Cases.
+On May 30, 2024, a unanimous jury convicted President Donald Trump on all 34 felony counts of falsification of business records in the first degree.
 The New York State charges were brought by the Manhattan District Attorney.
-Trump is the only former American president to be charged with and convicted of a felony.
-Sentencing was postponed until mid-September 2024 after the former president challenged the conviction under the Supreme Court's decision in Trump v.
-United States, 144 S. Ct. - (2024), which is described below in the material supplementing Page 822.
+Trump became the only former American president to be charged with and convicted of a felony.
+At the sentencing hearing, which was held following Trump's re-election, the judge granted Trump an "unconditional release."

-The prosecution alleged that the falsification of business records was intended to cover up the repayment of \$130,00 made by Trump's then attorney, Michael Cohen, using Cohen's own funds, to buy the silence of adult film star Stormy Daniel, who asserted that she had had a sexual encounter with the married Trump.
+The prosecution alleged that the falsification of business records was intended to cover up Trump's repayment of \$130,000 to his then-attorney, Michael Cohen, who used his own funds to buy the silence of adult film star Stormy Daniel after she asserted that she had had a sexual encounter with the married Trump.
 The hush money was paid shortly before the 2016 presidential election, and the Trump campaign did not want Daniels' accusations to be publicized during the campaign.
 Each felony count reflected a check Trump made to Cohen to reimburse him for the payment to Daniels.
 The business records stated that the checks were payments for legal services rendered by Cohen rather than a reimbursement for a hush money payment.
 A total of \$420,000 was paid to Cohen to include compensation for taxes he would have to pay because the payments were characterized as earned income as well as a payment owed to a tech company and an additional bonus to Cohen.

 Under New York law, the falsification of business records is a felony when it is intended to commit, aid, or conceal another crime.
-The other crime alleged by the prosecution was "conspiring to promote or prevent the election of any person to a public office by unlawful means."
+The "other" crime alleged by the prosecution was "conspiring to promote or prevent the election of any person to a public office by unlawful means."
 The alternative unlawful means suggested by the prosecution included a violation of federal campaign finance law, a violation of tax law, and falsification of other business records.
+Trump is challenging the state court conviction, and the Second Circuit is considering his argument that the case should be moved to federal court given the Supreme Court's ruling on presidential immunity in Trump v.
+United States, 603 U.S. 593 (2024) (described below in the material supplementing Page 822).
 See Stefan Becker, What Was Trump Convicted of?
-Details on the 34 Counts and His Guilty Verdict, CBS News, updated online June 3, 2024; Ben Protess et al., Jury Convicts Trump on All 34 Counts, N.Y TIMES, May 31, 2024, at A1; Ben Protess et al., Judge Grants Trump Delay in Sentencing, N.Y TIMES, July 3, 2024, at A1.
+Details on the 34 Counts and His Guilty Verdict, CBS News, updated online June 3, 2024; Ben Protess et al., Jury Convicts Trump on All 34 Counts, N.Y TIMES, May 31, 2024, at A1; Jonathan Alter, The Permanent Stain on Trump's Legacy, N.Y TIMES, Jan.
+11, 2025, at A19; Jonah E. Bromwich, Trump Tries to Move Fight to Overturn His Conviction, N.Y TIMES, June 12, 2025, at A19.

-In a civil case relating to other alleged fraudulent conduct Trump committed while conducting business for the Trump organization, a New York judge had previously held the former president liable for approximately \$450 million dollars.
-Trump also plans to appeal that decision.
+In a civil case relating to other alleged fraudulent conduct Trump committed while conducting business for the Trump organization, a New York judge had previously held Trump liable for approximately \$450 million dollars.
+Trump has appealed that decision.
 See Jonathan E. Bromwich & Ben Protess, Trump Must Pay \$355 Million Fine in New York Case, N.Y.
 TIMES, Feb.
 17, 2024, at A1.
-For additional information on these two cases and other legal proceedings involving the former president, see the material below supplementing Page 822.
+For additional information about these two cases and other legal proceedings involving the president, see the material below supplementing Page 822.